jamf/JamfMigrator/README.md

 <hr>

-The 'Selective' tab provides the ability to select a subset of items within a category.
-For example you might only want to transfer 4 new scripts from a larger pool of existing scripts.
+The Selective tab provides the ability to select a subset of (or all) items within a collection of objects.
+For example you might only want to transfer 4 scripts from a larger pool of existing scripts.
   ![alt text](./jamf-migrator/images/migrator3.png "Selective")

 Note: Policies are listed along with the their ID.
 They'll be listed with a format of: policy name (ID)

 Also, policies may have their dependencies checked/migrated using the Migrate Dependencies button.
 Only 'top-level' dependencies are checked.  i.e. if the scope is being migrated and contains nested computer groups or groups assigned to a site that doesn't exist on the destination server the policy migration will likely fail.
-Adding smart migrations is planned for other items.
 ![alt text](./jamf-migrator/images/migrator3Policies.png "Selective")

-When importing XML files they must be organized into folders that, for the most part, mirror their respective API nodes. i.e. computer XML files in a folder labeled computers, mobile devices in a folder called mobiledevices.
-Exceptions to this are group items, for example computer groups are split into a smartcomputergroups folder and staticcomputergroups folder.
-This is also how jamf-migrator exports files.
-Then when importing, select the folder that contains the API nodes we wish to update.
-For example, if selecting files generated by exporting data with jamf-migrator we would select the folder called raw.
+Files exported using jamf-migrator can be imported into another Jamf Pro server.
+Be sure to open the 'raw' folder when importing.

 ![alt text](./jamf-migrator/images/open.png "Open")
+</br></br>
 **Important:** Trimmed XML files cannot be used as they are missing data required for the migration.
+</br></br>
 **Command Line Options:**

 Options for setting an ldap id on jamf user accounts and/or converting standard accounts to ldap accounts can be accomplished by launching jamf-migrator from Terminal.
 For example to set an ldap id of 3 and force that id (even on local accounts) use the following: